 Under the Equality Act 2010, it’s against the law for schools and other education providers to discriminate against disabled children.

-- a school can’t refuse admission to disabled children just because of their disability
+- a school refusing to admit a disabled child just because of their disability

-- a school can’t stop a disabled pupil going outside at break time because it takes them longer to get there
+- stopping a disabled pupil going outside at break time because it takes them longer to get there

 Contact the Equality Advisory Support Service if you think your child has been discriminated against because of their disability.